 Start the tumbler for ten minutes of play.
 This is a three-in-one toy; the ball can be filled with food that will pop out when knocked, it has a laser-pointer style light for your kitten to follow and the dangling toys on the topspin.
 Hit the on button and retire to a safe distance to watch your kitten go crazy!

 Let your cat chase this motorized mouse for ten minutes at a time.
 The mouse has randomized movements, so your kitten won’t learn them and get bored, they’ll just keep pouncing.

 This is a three-in-one toy.
 Not only is it a motion activated feather toy, that rotates randomly for your pet to chase, but the wand detaches so you can take control of the fun.
 There’s also a ring ball which is perfect for filling with catnip or snacks.

-It can also be helpful to get your kitten used to being groomed early on.
-No matter what type of cat you have, it will need to be groomed at least once a week - medium or long-haired cats will need more frequent care.
+It can also be helpful to get your kitten used to be groomed early on.
+No matter what type of cat you have, it will need to be groomed at least once a week – medium or long-haired cats will need more frequent care.